 4. In principle, the members of the Full Board, including the Chairs of the Board, act in an honorary capacity, without remuneration, in the performance of their duties though they are entitled to reimbursement for their expenses.
 However, it is possible for reasonable compensation or remuneration to be granted to one member or all members for their activities, at a flat rate fee or otherwise; the amount will be fixed by the Full Board, which will take tax regulations, maximum limits and the Association’s financial standing into consideration in making this decision.

-2. Associations of persons, natural persons or legal entities meeting the criteria stipulated in section 1 that wish to support the Association can also join the Association as “supporters”, without becoming full members.
+2. Associations of persons or legal entities meeting the criteria stipulated in section 1 that wish to support the Association can also join the Association as “supporters”, without becoming full members.
 Supporters are not entitled to voting rights in the General Assembly.
-Section 1, sentence 2 applies, with the necessary modification, with respect to the application for admission as supporter and also with respect to a subsequent change of status.
+Section 1, sentence 2 applies, with the necessary modification, with respect to the application for admission as supporter.
+A subsequent change of status from that of a full member to that of a supporter is possible at any time by unilateral declaration to the Full Board.
+A change from supporter to full member is also permissible by unilateral declaration to the Full Board; in the case of a repeated change the Full Board will decide.

 a. through voluntary withdrawal, of which the Full Board must be notified in writing;